-For this Mexican twist, deep fry your dumplings to get crisp dumplings that will double as nachos.
-Then load the perogies with your favorite nacho toppings – tomatoes, jalapenos, beans, and cheese… lots and lots of cheese.
+- Layer them on a platter and load them with your favorite nacho toppings – tomatoes, jalapenos, beans, and cheese… lots and lots of cheese.

-Top it with a dollop of sour cream and guacamole and you’ve got yourself a wonderful fusion of European and Hispanic flavors.
+- Top it with a dollop of sour cream and guacamole, and you’ve got yourself a wonderful fusion of European and Tx-Mex flavors.

 Cranberry relish has that wonderful blend of sweet and tangy, and it goes well with savory perogies.

 Not only do the flavor profiles complement each other, but the cranberries also give your plate a nice pop of color.